sabry-awad97/learning_rust/Programming_Rust/chapter_5.md

 print_slice(slice); // prints "2 3"
 ```

 Trait objects are references to values that implement a particular trait, and they are represented by the type `&Trait`.
 For example, a trait object that allows you to call the draw method on any value that implements the `Draw` trait would be written as `&Draw`.
-Trait objects are useful when you need to **store a value of unknown type** in a struct or when you want to **call a method on a value without knowing its exact type**.
+Trait objects are useful when you need to **store a value of unknown type** in a struct or when you want to **call a method on a value without knowing its exact type** (dynamic dispatch).

 ```rust
 trait Shape {